-CSMA/CA can be combined with the RTS/CTS technique.
-However, RTS/CTS is used only if the frame size is above RTSThreshold, otherwise, it will not present any performance advantage.
+CSMA/CA may be combined with the RTS/CTS technique.
+However, RTS/CTS is used only if the frame size is above the RTSThreshold value, otherwise, it's disadvantageous.

-With RTS/CTS before sending a frame, nodes must send a Request to Send (RTS) to the destination node, the destination node may then reply with Clear to Send (CTS) meaning is ready to receive.
+With RTS/CTS, before sending a frame, nodes must send a Request to Send (RTS) to the destination node, the destination node may then reply with Clear to Send (CTS) meaning it's ready to receive.

-Every node that listens a third party RTS or a CTS is obliged to wait for a period of time before even trying to send.
+When a node hears a third party RTS or a CTS is obliged to wait for a period of time before trying to send, this avoids collisions when the frame is being sent.

-RTS/CTS is especially effective in infrastructure mode where there is a central device called access point (AP) by which all communications must pass.
-The access point operates roughly an wireless switch.
+RTS/CTS is especially effective in infrastructure mode where there's a central device called access point (AP) by which all communications must pass.
+The access point operates roughly as a wireless switch.